The Zenith v30.0

 Returns HCA reference points for 3D UMAP visualization.

-Generates a fully AF3-compliant JSON manifest from discovery factors.
+Generates a fully Boltz-compliant JSON manifest from discovery factors.
 Applies domain-only trimming, (G4S)×4 Z-Linker fusion, IUPAC-validated DNA motif anchor with true dsDNA (sense + reverse complement strands).

 Section 20